BrunoBerisso/brunoberisso.github.io/_posts/2024-02-27-elixir_intro.markdown

 :ok
 {% endhighlight %}

 The remote process was not running but the "link" still report the `:ok` response but without any payload.
+This behaviour is intended because process die, get restarted and recreated continuously as part of the normal operations.

+### Simple Made Easy

+As my understanding of Elixir growth it came to mind [this old talk](https://youtu.be/SxdOUGdseq4) from Rich Hickey (creator of Closure) titled _"Simple Made Easy"_, the guy went into great detail explaining the difference between "simple" and "easy" and how the software industry (meaning us) get caough on the "easy" which lead to poor software in the middle-long term.

+I connect this with Elixir because now that I have the chance to use it a little it's a pretty simple language, you have like 3 or 4 basic constructions and a couple of patters and that's it.
+No weird type variables, no inheritance, no classes/methods, no global variables.
+The language is simple but it's not easy because you need to learn it! it's not like picking yet-another C-like language that you will read automatically but once you invest some time it's so simple that it will be hard to find a piece of code that you could not understand, which happend to me with javascript evey day after being reading it for too much time.

-So, now I felt I have a good grasp of what Elixir was about.
-Now I had to get my hands on Phoenix to start rolling this thing for real!
+So!, now I felt I have a good grasp of what Elixir was about.
+Next I had to get my hands on Phoenix to start rolling this thing for real!